 The programme seeks to create new audiences and to prioritise creative practitioners with African and Caribbean heritage to address west-and-white-centric thinking prevalent in the majority of UK creative institutions.
 Through exhibitions, international residencies, seminars, screenings, workshops and live events, the programme will continue to question social commentary within the arts sector, and wider society in the UK, responding to several all-encompassing concepts - postmodernism, postcolonialism, globalization and migration.

-The 2017 arts programme will focus on live, temporal creative practice, tracing the process and development of included projects to consider the relationship between audiences and artists and to counter expectations within arts practice that discourages the idea of ‘failure’ and ongoing criticism of work placed within a gallery format.
-We have invited 8 artists/collectives to undertake an on-site residency.
+This year, we have invited 8 artists/collectives to undertake an series of on-site residencies.
 Some of our residencies sit within existing programmes including Connect ZA (South Africa), Making More Art Happen (Zimbabwe), Stories, Stones and Bones (Heritage Lottery Fund), and invites artists from Scotland, Wales, South Africa, Zimbabwe, The Gambia, Nigeria, Cape Verde, Senegal, Morocco, Barbados and Pakistan to The Barras.

 You can find out more about Natalia's practice at www.nataliapalombo.co.uk, and updates on the programme will be posted on www.manystudios.co.uk.